BlackMoon/gprg_ssis/README.md

 Package_tuning.dtsx - package with performance improvement.

 It has another [defaultBufferMaxRows], [defaultBufferSize] values.
-Data Flow Step is modified as well.
+Data Flow Task is modified as well.